SEO vs. PPC: Which is Better For Your Business?

 Depending on the AdWords that you target, a paid search campaign can cost you a lot of money.
 The tradeoff is that these ads provide you with almost immediate leads, sales, and conversions when done right.
 A high-quality PPC campaign paired with a quality product might just result in hundreds of sales overnight.

-- PPC gives you the ability to track, tweak, and report on ads in real-time.
+- PPC advertising gives you the ability to track, tweak, and report on ads in real-time.
 More specifically, you’ll know right away what’s working and what isn’t.

 - Consumers exposed to display ads are, on average, 155% more likely to search for the brand and related terms.

-- PPC allows for retargeting where you can reach users who visited your site but didn’t complete a conversion.
+- PPC marketing allows for retargeting where you can reach users who visited your site but didn’t complete a conversion.

 - PPC is often more costly than SEO when used as a long term strategy.